cmanon/wp-strava/readme.txt

 Added Sebastian Erb to contributors.
-Added Pace support (min/km) and (min/mile) for Activity Shortcode Added Swimpace support (min/100m) for Activity Shortcode Added 'image_only' attribute to [activity] shortcode to optionally remove data table.
+Added Pace support (min/km) and (min/mile) for Activity Shortcode Added Swimpace support (min/100m) for Activity Shortcode Added 'image_only' attribute to [activity] and [route] shortcode to optionally remove data table.
 Added boolean filtering to shortcodes to prevent false-positive "truthiness" to a shortcode attribute like markers="false".
 Removed 'max-width: none' from activity image to make it responsive.